List of Contents

 Museum of Science and Technology

 Milans Science Museum is unsurprisingly dedicated to the work of Leonardo Da Vinci.
 It’s a great place for little ones to learn about his inventions.
-It’s probably not the most family friendly Science Museum we’ve ever visited so we didn’t spend too long on the exhibits which were just descriptive.
+Many of the exhibits were hands on and interactive, making them great spaces to learn.

 It turned out that our favourite part of the museum was the outdoor area.
 With the huge submarine and trains you can pretend to drive.
 The boat area was also fascinating.

 The Science Museum is located in a beautiful old building.
-It has an inner courtyard making it well worth a visit for a cooling stroll about.
+It has an inner courtyard making it well worth a visit for a cooling stroll.

 The Museum is open: